Saturday, January 28, 2012

 A second offering letter is required on letterhead signed by the school principal, requesting that the teacher be allowed to continue teaching in J-1 visa status for two additional years.

 Greek teacher salaries are paid by their government.
-They spend most of their earnings in the US in contrast to teachers from other countries, such as India and the Philippines, who send half their income back to the home country.
-Thus, Greek teachers contribute to the US economy as well as greatly enhance the US educational system.
+They spend most of their earnings in the US in contrast to teachers from other countries, such as India and the Philippines, who send half their income back to their home countries.
+Greek teachers contribute to the US economy as well as greatly enhance the US educational system.

 Sunday, March 20, 2011

-As of mid-May 2011, CHF already sees a significant increase in the number of teachers in current exchange J-1 visa teacher school programs.
-The Chinese government operates a teacher exchange called "Han Ban" through the Confucius Institute http://www.chinese.cn/ which places teachers of Mandarin and Chinese culture in public and charter schools throughout the US and pays their salaries, living expenses, and round-trip transportation.
-Though teachers are offered a one or two-year contract, the American Embassies in China usually issue their J-1 visas for only one year at a time.
+Since 2010, CHF has annually increased the number of teachers in exchange J-1 visa teacher school programs to its current level of 700.
+The Chinese government "Han Ban" Education Bureau offers a teacher exchange through Confucius Institutes housed in many US universities: http://www.chinese.cn/ which places teachers of Mandarin and Chinese culture in public and charter K-12 schools throughout the US and pays their salaries, living expenses, and round-trip transportation.

 Han Ban Teacher Hui Li at post in Maryland

-Note that there are fifteen categories of J-1 visa.
+There are fifteen categories of J-1 visa.
 See http://ukraine.usembassy.gov/exchange-visa.html#1 and click on the first link that takes you to the category list.
-A Han Ban teacher who comes to the US in J-1 teacher status cannot work in a university without the necessary permission from the university's Responsible Officer (RO) or Alternate Responsible Officer (ARO) overseeing J-1 visas.
+A Hanban teacher who comes to the US in J-1 teacher status cannot work in a university without the necessary permission from the university's Responsible Officer (RO) or Alternate Responsible Officer (ARO) overseeing J-1 visas.

-One of the oft-misunderstood facts about J-1 visa renewal is that, if the J-1 visa in the passport is expiring in mid-June of the current year (for example, June 30, 2011), it is not necessary to update the passport visa IF the foreign teachers STAYS in the US.
-The updated DS-2019 form issued by the visa designation sponsor (the Cordell Hull Foundation) which lengthens the term of the J-1 teacher visa, or offers an updated travel validation, is sufficient to keep the J-1 visitor in status.
+One of the oft-misunderstood facts about J-1 visa renewal is that, if the J-1 visa in the passport is expiring in mid-June of the current year (for example, June 30, 2020), it is not necessary to update the passport visa IF the foreign teachers STAYS in the US.
+The updated DS-2019 form issued by the visa designation sponsor (the Cordell Hull Foundation), which lengthens the term of the J-1 teacher visa or offers an updated travel validation, is sufficient to keep the J-1 visitor in status.

 Labels: